 Add To Favorites

 Towers, domes, pinnacles---Golden Landmarks are found around the world.
-Your drawings of these architectural marvels gleam and shimmer!
+Drawings of these architectural marvels gleam and shimmer!

 Almost every culture and tradition marks its most important places by constructing beautiful architecture on those sites.
 Those buildings, which are created to inspire the people who view and use them, are often very large and ornate.
 Many have golden surfaces that reflect the sun so they sparkle and glow.

-Choose elements of structures that you find the most beautiful, such as towers, pinnacles, doors, and windows and invent a structure in your imagination.
+Students choose elements of structures that they find the most beautiful, such as towers, pinnacles, doors, or windows.
 Or select one impressive structure to represent.

 Use Crayola Glitter Glue to highlight the gold sparkling in the sun.
 Dry.

-With the Crayola metallic colored pencils, write a description of what your building commemorates.
-Display it with your drawing.
+With the Crayola metallic colored pencils, write a description of what the building commemorates.
+Display it with the drawing.